 Don’t worry; we still have TONS of mums!
 But if you are looking for something a little different, we have some great options, including marigolds, rudbeckia and crotons!
 Each of these plants provide tons of bright, big color to fall displays.
 Keep reading for details about each.
 We also have fun mixed planters, ready to set and enjoy!

 Crotons have long been popular houseplants but they also make perfect additions to fall displays!
-We love that there are different kinds to choose from, that there are a variety of container sizes available, that they do well indoors during the winter, and outdoors when temps stay above 50° F. They can take a good amount of sun, as long as they get adequate water.
+We love that there are different kinds to choose from, that there are a variety of container sizes available, that they do well indoors during the winter, and outdoors when temps stay above 50° F. They can take a good amount of sun, even full sun, as long as they get adequate water.
 The Petra variety (shown above) features wide leaves with green, orange, red and yellow highlights.
 These take more water than Mammy crotons, which have longer, thinner leaves.
 Avoid overwatering; this can lead to the plant losing leaves.

 Often times, fall arrangements are on covered porches and may not get natural rainfall.
 Remember to check for water and water as needed.
 A moisture meter can help determine how wet the root area is.
 Pick up some mums, hay bales, pumpkins, gourds, cabbage, kale, and of course, pansies while you are here to complete the whole look.

 Another warm season favorite!
 They don’t mind a cooler temps either but again, much like a mum, a frost will slow them down a bit and a freeze will mark the end of their season.
 With bright yellow, orange and rust colors, they really add clear, bright color to a fall display.